frankmayer/ArangoDB-PHP-Core/README.md

 The core client should serve as a flexible low level base for higher level client implementations (AR,ODM,OGM) to be built on top of it.

-It does by itself not provide any direct abstraction of ArangoDB's API.
-Instead it provides a basis, that can be used by higher level drivers in order to provide that abstraction.
+At this experimental stage, it does provide some abstraction of ArangoDB's API.
+It's still not quite clear if the api abstraction will in the end result in a different package or stay in the *Core*.
-A basis that takes away the boilerplate code of setting up requests and managing responses (headers, statuses, etc...)
+The client should generally be seen as a basis that takes away the boilerplate code of setting up requests and managing responses (headers, statuses, etc...) with ArangoDB.

 ####Highlights:

 - Request / Response Objects
-- A wrapper around connectors (at the moment only cUrl is built in, there is a placeholder directory to also provide a wrapper to FSock).
-A Guzzle 5 Connector is in the works.
+- A wrapper around injectable connectors.
+Two packages are already available: https://github.com/frankmayer/ArangoDB-PHP-Core-Curl and https://github.com/frankmayer/ArangoDB-PHP-Core-Guzzle
 - Flexibility through dependency injection:
   - Inject your own connector, Request or Response Objects
      - directly
      - via configuration resolution
      - via the client class's own simple IOC container
 - Register your plugins (for example a trace plugin)
-- Extend the core's functionality through traits (This is not yet standardized because of the client not being stable yet)
+- Extend the core's functionality through traits *(This is still in the makings)*
-- supports ArangoDB's Async and Batch functionality (sort of.
-There are some more things to do)
+- supports ArangoDB's Async and Batch functionality
 - provides a toolbox for handling everything around communication with an ArangoDB server, such as url-, parameter- and header-building tools.
 - Includes a few test classes that provide basic testing functionality against the server and also a bit of insight on how to build a client on top of the core.